catalyst-cloud/python-openstack-odooclient/docs/managers/index.md

 Query filters should be defined using the
-[ORM API search domain](https://www.odoo.com/documentation/14.0/developer/reference/addons/orm.html#search-domains) format, which is a sequence of criteria, where each criterion is one of the following types of values:
+[ORM API search domain](https://www.odoo.com/documentation/14.0/developer/reference/addons/orm.html#search-domains) format.

+Filters are a sequence of criteria, where each criterion is one of the following types of values:

 * A 3-tuple or 3-element sequence in `(field_name, operator, value)`